CyberGeekPk/Cybersecurity-Operations-Fundamentals-Specialization-by-CISCO/Course1_SOC/module4.md

 - Consider using a SOC 2 audit report to show organizational and legal compliance.
 - Generate multiple reports that will serve as lessons learned for future SOC incident response activities.

+## Wrap Up

+You now know the roles and responsibilities of the prominent SOC team members.
+And you know the interactions between these members based on an incident response activity that you analyzed.
+Each soc analyst member has multiple roles and responsibilities and interacts with the other team members in multiple ways based on the responsibility they're carrying out.
+A good example of this, is incidents response procedures.
+We encourage you to consider your online work activities and determine how you can help the soc improve your company's security posture.
+And now that you are better versed in the roles and responsibilities of each soc member, you now may have a clear view of what soc role may be appropriate for you now and in the future.